GabeScott/standard-works-vault/General Conference/1973 October - “Which Way to Shore”.md

 Let me say, my brothers and sisters, that if we want to save individuals, to save the souls of our Father’s children, we must be willing to get involved and to help others get involved in meaningful ways also.

 Some of those who are calling out for help are the honest in heart who are earnestly seeking the truth, but they do not know where to find it.
-They fit into the category referred to in the Doctrine and Covenants, Section 123, verse 12, which reads as follows:
+They fit into the category referred to in the [[D&C 123.12|Doctrine and Covenants, Section 123, verse 12]], which reads as follows:

 “For there are many yet on the earth among all sects, parties, and denominations, who are blinded by the subtle craftiness of men, whereby they lie in wait to deceive, and who are only kept from the truth because they know not where to find it.”